-In order to achieve the defined objectives, and based on a case study methodology, were analyzed in a placebased approach, all business investment projects in the Alentejo that had financial support from the various incentive systems under the Portuguese NSRF 2007-2013, namely: (i) the Incentive Scheme for Innovation; (ii) the Incentive Scheme for the Qualification and internationalization of Small and Medium Enterprises; (iii) the Incentive Scheme for Research and Technological Development, and (iv) the Incentive Scheme for Local Support to Micro Businesses.
+In order to achieve the defined objectives, and based on a case study methodology, were analyzed in a place-based approach, all business investment projects in the Alentejo that had financial support from the various incentive systems under the Portuguese NSRF 2007-2013, namely: (i) the Incentive Scheme for Innovation; (ii) the Incentive Scheme for the Qualification and internationalization of Small and Medium Enterprises; (iii) the Incentive Scheme for Research and Technological Development, and (iv) the Incentive Scheme for Local Support to Micro Businesses.

-Innovation in 'ordinary' regions and 'boring' sectors ARCTIC OIL.
+ARCTIC OIL.
 ORGANIZATIONAL INNOVATION AND INTEGRATION OF SUB-CONTRACTORS